AlexIndiex/WaveRiftNoobGuides/README.md

 > NOTE: the mods present in this repository are quite old, please use [TOTK-Optimizer](https://github.com/hoverbike1/TOTK-Mods-collection/releases) to update them with a new pack.

 > [!TIP]
-> NOTE: if you are updating the mods or is the first time you are using them, clean all your pipeline shaders from TOTK in the remove section of Suyu/Yuzu when you right-click on the title.
+> NOTE: if you are updating the mods or is the first time you are using them, clean all your pipeline shaders from TOTK in the remove section of Yuzu when you right-click on the title.